 Even if you or your loved ones survived a cancer diagnosis after AFFF exposure in your line of work, it is important to note that your life will have been impacted forever.
 Therefore, if you suffer from the illnesses mentioned above and medical conditions and suspect you were exposed to AFFF, you can file a lawsuit against the liable party for compensation and damages.

-Who Can File A Firefighting Foam (AFFF) Cancer Lawsuit?
+Who Can File AFFF Firefighting Foam Lawsuits?

 Anyone with long-term exposure to firefighting foam (AFFF) can be at risk of developing cancer from PFAS exposure.
 Such individuals include: